rhtran/spring-kafka-svc/README.md

 1. create dockerfile to dockerize the app
 2. create helm chart for kubernetes
-3. config kafka topic and partition
+3. config kafka topic and partition must create topics: `number-topic` and `num-in-english`

 **Utilizing endpoint**
+Two ways to publish message to process:
 1. curl localhost:8080/num_in_english/any-given-number
+2. publish json message to topic `number-topic`

+Output
-2. publish the result to kafka topic `num-in-english`
+1. publish the result to topic `num-in-english`